NOESPINOZA23/FINALJ124/README.md

 _Answer: Alaska, New Hampshire, Arkansas and South Dakota are the states with higher males in poverty.
 Both females and males have high poverty rates in different states of the country._

 ![Screenshot (159)](https://github.com/NOESPINOZA23/FINALJ124/blob/main/screenshots/Screenshot%20(159).png)

+### Question 3:  Who has higher total poverty rates in the whole nation, males or females?

+### Part 1: Females

+* Use the same sheets for Question 2
+* Make sure your filter are clear
+* First, sum all the total female column which includes all states using the =SUM() formula at the bottom of the total female column.
+Do the same process for the total below poverty population
+*